SatYu26/OCBC-Submission-Data_and_AI_Track/Readme.md

 # DATA AND AI TRACK SUBMISSION

+My Name is Satyam Goyal (goyalsatyam8@gmail.com)<br>
-This project is my Submission for HACK-IT challenge by OCBC in DATA and AI Track.
+This project is my Submission for HACK-IT challenge by OCBC in **DATA and AI Track**.

+**Scope of Assignment**:

+- Use the US Traffic 2015 Dataset,publicly available on Kaggle, to visualise the traffic patterns.
+- This assignment aims to clean and analyse the dataset, create appropriate models and visualise them using the proper software.

+**Functionality**:

+- Use the appropriate algorithms and models to find out the top 5 most obvious patterns from this data.
+- Support your hypotheses with appropriate data.

 # GETTING STARTED